doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 - When invoked as `mpplus -D art` it will downlad album cover art for all albums in the music library
 - When invoked as `mpplus -D bandcamp` it will downlad songs from Bandcamp
+- When invoked as `mpplus -D discogs` it will generate markdown from a Discogs collection
+- When invoked as `mpplus -D local` it will generate markdown from a local music library
 - When invoked as `mpplus -D soundcloud` it will downlad songs from Soundcloud
 - When invoked as `mpplus -F` it will convert WAV format files in the music library to MP3 format files
 - When invoked as `mpplus -G` it will convert M4A format files in the music library to MP3 format files